darrenzheng24/darrenzheng24.github.io/content/post/Setting up a Personal Website with Hugo/index.md

 By design, the static site served to the user by GitHub pages is a bundle of HTML, CSS, JavaScript, etc. This makes the problem of scheduling posts via Hugo's own [PublishDate](https://gohugo.io/methods/page/publishdate/#article) frontmatter parameter difficult.
 The workaround is to use a CRON job to trigger a rebuild of your website each day (I schedule mine for 1 AM EST).
 More details on the solution can be found in Mike Rhodes' [post](https://dx13.co.uk/articles/2023/04/16/scheduled-posts-hugo-gh-pages-actions/).

+## Columns in posts
+I used this [shortcode](https://github.com/McShelby/hugo-theme-relearn/issues/716#issuecomment-1894351244) borrows from the hugo-relearn theme.

 ## Mobile View + Sidebar-Toggle

 The standard view on mobile devices for the **Poison** theme causes the sidebar to cover up much of the content.
 Taking inspiration from [this github issue](https://github.com/lukeorth/poison/issues/165), we can use CSS media queries to change the sizing.
 You can see the customization for this and other features in my `assets/custom.css` file.